 Tip: Consider asking some of these (informally) during the sales process if you find you’re seeing too many surprises at kickoff.

-Most agencies aren’t doing this “next practice” yet, so asking a pre-kickoff stakeholder survey will put you ahead of most of your competition.
+Most agencies aren’t doing this “next practice” yet, so asking stakeholders to complete a pre-kickoff survey will put you ahead of most of your competition.

 First time running an agency?